-Camp Take Hold dates for 2014: July 28-Aug 2
+Camp Take Hold 2015: July 13-July 17

-Camp Take Hold was developed by Brainy Camps in conjunction with the Department of Physical Medicine at Children’s National Medical Center.
+Camp Take Hold was developed by Brainy Camps in conjunction with the Department of Physical Medicine at Children’s National Health System.
 Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses and healthcare professionals.
 Headed by Dr. Sally Evans, MD, the campers work directly with physical and occupational therapists to improve the use of their extremities as they work and play with their peers.
 Through partially induced restraint, they are encouraged to use their involved side.
 Camp activities are utilized to reinforce the therapy.

 Campers participate in many fun summer activities adapted to accomodate their needs, including hiking, arts and crafts, canoeing, team sports, camp olympics, swimming, yoga and drama.

 The cost of Camp Take Hold is $675 for campers, $475 for counselors-in-training and $575 for 1-on-1 assistants.
 Need based scholarships are available and payment plans can be arranged.
 Please contact Brainy Camps at firstname.lastname@example.org for more information.

 GWellness Foundation of George Washington University, ARC of Montgomery County, and the staff of Children's National's Department of Physical Medicine.